If you are considering adopting a child, you don’t need to be told what a huge decision it is.

 This includes but is not limited to paperwork, screening questions, background checks and legal steps that must all be complete and / or passed.

-This can be a very tiring, emotional and even intrusive process for adoptive parents, especially given the length of time involved and the potential of being “disqualified” (see below).
+This can be a very tiring, emotional and even intrusive process for prospective parents, especially given the length of time involved and the potential of being “disqualified” (see below).

 Another very challenging thing to consider is that birth moms are able to change their mind up until a certain point.